Full Name: Adilet Azizbekov

 Current Study Program: MSc in Business

 Secondly, it is more pleasant to overcome your culture shock if you have someone to hang out with.
-People say that Norwegians are shy and not sociable, but I believe that if you have something in common with them, you can become friends.
-For instance, I really like sauna and bathing, so I joined BISO Bathing, and we go to sauna almost every week, getting to know each other and jumping into cold water together.
-So, my advice for you is to find a student organization that interests you, have the courage to join and make new friends.
+People say that Norwegians are shy and not sociable.
+I believe that if you have something in common with them, you can become friends.
+For instance, I really like sauna and bathing.
+I joined BISO Bathing, and we go to sauna almost every week.
+Getting to know each other and jumping into cold water together.
+My advice for you is to find a studentorganization that interests you.
+Have the courage to join and make new friends.

 Lastly, I would like to remind you that every culture is different and has its own traditions and lifestyle.
 Not better, not worse, just different.
 Don’t set high expectations, because reality might be other than you thought.
 Just remember, that you are not alone.
 We live in a very big, wonderful world and appreciate that you have an opportunity to explore it!
 Good luck!